Magnificent-12/movie-app/GitWorkflow.md

 # Thanks and Happy coding.

+# Note this process will be reviewed and possibly siwtched to Visual Studio Code git client.

 **If you have any questions or doubts, please feel free to reach Majra or Zlatan on Slack.**